Japanese raccoon dog: Conservation

 The IUCN places the raccoon dog at "least concern" status due to the animal's wide distribution in Japan and abundant population, including as an introduced species throughout northeastern Europe.
 In many European countries, it is legal to hunt raccoon dogs, as they are considered a harmful and invasive species.
 In Japan, the species is hunted mainly to prevent crop damage; however, its fur is desired for use in calligraphy brushes and was exported chiefly to the United States before the outbreak of World War II.
 The animal suffers a conservative estimate of up to 370,000 deaths by vehicles each year in Japan.
+In satoyama areas, invasive raccoons (Procyon lotor) have caused the tanuki to incorporate more fruit into its diet.
+Due to differences in habitat usage and diurnal activity between native tanuki and invasive raccoons, interspecies competition may be limited.
+In Hokkaido, a study found that invasive raccoons preferred inhabiting agricultural land at the forest periphery while tanuki preferred forest cores.

 In folklore and tradition

 Taxidermy of a Japanese raccoon dog, wearing waraji on its feet.
 This tanuki is displayed in a Buddhist temple in Japan, in the area of the folktale "Bunbuku Chagama".

 Tanuki statue at Shigaraki, Kōka, Shiga prefecture.

 Raccoon dogs, known in Japanese as tanuki, have a long history in Japanese legend and folklore.
 Bake-danuki is a kind of supernatural being in the classics, folklore, and legends of various places in Japan.

 Although the raccoon dog is a real animal, the bake-danuki that appears in literature has always been depicted as a strange or supernatural creature.
 Its earliest appearance in literature is in the chapter about Empress Suiko in the Nihon Shoki written during the Nara period, with such passages as "in two months of spring, there are tanuki in the country of Mutsu, they turn into humans and sing songs".
 Bake-danuki subsequently appear in such classics as the Nihon Ryōiki and the Uji Shūi Monogatari.
 In some regions of Japan, bake-danuki reputedly have abilities similar to those attributed to foxes, in that they can shapeshift into other things or people, and can possess human beings.

 Many legends of raccoon dogs are from the Sado Islands of Niigata Prefecture and in Shikoku.
 They include the Danzaburou-danuki of Sado, the Kinchō-tanuki and Rokuemon-tanuki of Awa Province (Tokushima Prefecture), and the Yashima no Hage-tanuki of Kagawa Prefecture.
 The tanuki with special abilities were given names, and became the subject of rituals.